 Wired Connection Klipper Configuration

-• The STM32F072 needs to be flashed with firmware before connecting to Klipper; otherwise, wired connection operations are not supported.
+- The STM32F072 must be flashed with firmware and connected to Klipper; otherwise, wired connection operation is not supported.

 Start Compilation